hrsh7th/nvim-cmp/README.md

 ### Overview

-`nvim-cmp` emphasizes compatibility with the VSCode behavior and the LSP protocol but there are some little differences.
+`nvim-cmp` emphasizes compatibility with the VSCode behavior and the LSP specification but there are some little differences.

-1. In `nvim-cmp`, the `CompletionItem` can have `word` property.
+1. In `nvim-cmp`, the `CompletionItem` can have `word` and `dup` property that introduced by vim's completion mechanism.

-The reason is that the VSCode doesn't insert any text when the user selects item but vim does it so we should detect it.
-The `word` property will be used for it.

 ### Create custom source